The full World Championship match results:

 singer-songwriter and guitarist.
 Over a 40-year career, he released 23 studio albums, and received frequent critical acclaim.
 The

-described him as "an electrifying guitarist and singer whose music blurred the boundaries between folk, jazz, rock and
+Times described him as "an electrifying guitarist and singer whose music blurred the boundaries between folk, jazz, rock and

 blues".